Improving Surgical Training Programme (IST)

 - Part A MRCS achieved by end of CT1 (if you have failed twice please contact us ASAP) and result uploaded to ISCP

 - Attend 70% of the teaching sessions; evidence of attendance uploaded to ISCP

 - At least one audit/research project per year

 - Before ARCP we will assess your performance on 6 fixed tasks on the Portable Laparoscopic Simulators to ensure you have attained a good standard

-A course booking system has been developed on TURAS Learn for you to book onto the General Anatomy Training Days and Monthly Training Days which are separated into East and West of Scotland.
+A course booking system has been developed on TURAS Learn for you to book onto the Monthly Training Days which are separated into East and West of Scotland.
 To access this booking system and book onto each training day please make sure you have a TURAS Learn account and click on the link below: